infomap module¶

 See also

-- Returns
+- Returns:

 The module codelength

-- Return type
+- Return type:

 float

--
+- property modules¶

-¶ A view of the (top-level) modules, mapping
+A view of the top-level modules, mapping

 node_id